TonyWu20/C-GDY-SAC/README.md

             double x;
             double y;
             double z;
-            char *text;
          }
          ```
-         2. The coordinates should be reset to set the first element as the origin.
+         2. The coordinates should be reset to set the coordinated atom as the origin.
       1. base model
          1. parse all atoms with struct ATOM.
          2. Get the last atom itemId.